Australian flag debate: History

 Initially the Department of Defence resisted, considering it to be a marine ensign and favouring King's Regulations that specified the use of the Union Jack.
 After being approached by the Department of Defence, Prime Minister Chris Watson stated in parliament that he was not satisfied with the design of the Australian flag and that implementation of the 1904 resolution could wait until consideration was given to "adopt another [flag] which in our opinion is more appropriate."

-On 14 April 1954 the Flags Act 1953 (Cth) became law after receiving all-party support.
-Tabling the legislation in parliament, the Prime Minister, Robert Menzies, stated: "The bill is very largely a formal measure which puts into legislative form what has become almost the established practice in Australia."
+On 14 April 1954 the Flags Act 1953 was introduced by the Menzies government and became law with bipartisan support.
+It formally designated the current flag as the "Australian National Flag" and gave it priority for the first time over the Union Jack.
+This formalised the transition from the Union Jack as the pre-eminent national symbol, which began in 1941 with the lifting of restrictions on flying the red and blue ensigns, followed by the designation by then prime minister Chifley of the blue ensign as the "national emblem" in 1947 and finally the decision of the Menzies Cabinet in 1950 to proclaim the blue ensign the "Australian National Flag" and present one to every school for the 50 year anniversary of Federation.

-The first proposal for a new Australian flag was made in 1956 by the Republican Socialist League.
-It was an evolutionary design in which the Union Jack was replaced with the Commonwealth Star.
+One of the first proposals for a new Australian flag with the Union Jack removed was made in 1956 by the Republican Socialist League.
+It removed the Union Jack and it replaced with a slightly larger Commonwealth Star.

 The Bulletin magazine launched an Australian National Flag Quest on 1 August 1971 in time for the visit of Queen Elizabeth II to open the Sydney Opera House in October 1973; 10 designs were chosen from the 2,000 submitted and these were displayed by major stores in the capital cities and main provincial centres during 1972.

-At the July 1982 National Conference of the Australian Labor Party in Canberra, the party changed its policy platform in regard to national symbols to: "Initiate and Support moves to establish with popular acceptance an Australian flag ... which will more distinctively reflect our national independence and identity."

-It was reported in The Australian newspaper on 28 January 1984 that, "It is understood that Federal Cabinet will soon decide how best to ignite the debate on the pros and cons of changing the flag before the issue is put to a national vote before the 1988 bicentenary year.
-The Minister for Housing and Construction Mr Chris Hurford publicly revealed yesterday that the Government had not allowed economic discussions to completely swamp cabinet debate on the flag."
+In July 1982 changing the flag became official Labor Party policy, after being included in the party's official platform at that year's National Conference.

-The prime minister, Bob Hawke, subsequently announced in the House of Representatives that the design of the Australian flag would not be reviewed by the Australian government before or during the bicentenary year.
+The prime minister, Bob Hawke, subsequently announced in the House of Representatives that the design of the Australian flag would not be reviewed by the Australian government before or during the bicentenary year, with the commitment dropped in the National Platform of 1988.

-Paul Keating publicly championed the cause of a new flag during his term as prime minister, including on a state visit to Indonesia.
-He was quoted as saying:
+Later, the debate was revived in the Labor Party with the change to Paul Keating as prime minister, who publicly championed the cause of a new flag.
+On an official visit to Indonesia he said:

 I do not believe that the symbols and the expression of the full sovereignty of Australian nationhood can ever be complete while we have a flag with the flag of another country on the corner of it.